benabub/vocabulary/README.md

 This README describes not only the program, but whole method, which I have developed for myself and use almost every day.
 Do You ever heard about the cards method of learning words?
-I hope my interpretation of this method will help to save some time and trees.
+I hope my interpretation of this will help to save some time and trees.

 ## How it works (briefly)